THE 2020 York Early Music Christmas Festival will be not one, but two festivals, one at the National Centre for Early Music, the other online.

 Oh joy, what a wonderful time we are all having in Covid-19 2020, when Layerthorpe’s student residences reinforce the town-versus-gown frown that is growing across the face of the city.

-CH’s verdict?
+CH’s last judgement?
 Snooping, no, but pulling together to help each other via Whatsapp and Facebook, yes.
 Oh, and keep an eye out for Punch.

 York Mediale runs Good Neighbours until Sunday, October 25.
 To book a walk, go to: yorkmediale.com.